wubeZ/wubeZ/README.md

 2. **Backend Development**
    - **Tools:** Django, FastAPI, Node.js
    - **What I Do:**
-     - Designed and deployed APIs that handled 10,000+ requests/second while reducing latency by 25%.
+     - Design and implement RESTful APIs with scalability in mind.
      - Write clean, maintainable code for robust backend systems.
      - Handle business logic, authentication, and server-side optimizations.